-Because Wesley Mendonça Batista, Joesley Mendonça Batista, William W. Lovette and Don Jackson are not independent Directors, the Board will either designate an independent Director to preside at the meetings of the non-management and independent Directors or they will prescribe a procedure by which a presiding Director is selected for these meetings.
-In the absence of another procedure being adopted by the Board, the person appointed will be the independent Director with the longest tenure on the Board in attendance at the meeting.
-The Board generally holds meetings of non-management directors four times per year and meetings of independent directors four times per year.
+Because Gilberto Tomazoni, Joesley Mendonça Batista, Wesley Mendonça Batista and William W. Lovette are not independent Directors, the Board will either designate an independent Director to preside at the meetings of the non-management and independent Directors or they will prescribe a procedure by which a presiding Director is selected for these meetings.
+In the absence of another procedure being adopted by the Board, the person appointed will be the independent Directors four times per year and meetings of independent directors four times per year.

 The Company's management is responsible for the ongoing assessment and management of the risks the Company faces, including risks relating to capital structure, strategy, liquidity and credit, financial reporting and public disclosure, operations and governance.
-Working with JBS USA, we have integrated sophisticated risk management techniques into our operations.
-We have taken steps to avoid, reduce and insure the different risks inherent in our business from a holistic viewpoint.
 We focus not only on operational risk, but financial and strategic risk as well.
 These areas of focus include input costs (commodity pricing, live and processed product cost and spoilage), revenue risk (sales price and mix), financial risk (adequate controls, timely and effective reporting systems and other management and governance systems) as well as competitive risks and market trends.
-We aim to identify, categorize and respond to these risks in a systematic manner to manage as much of their impact on our business as possible.
+We aim to identify, categorize and respond to these risks to manage as much of their impact on our business as possible.
 The Board oversees management's policies and procedures in addressing these and other risks.
 Additionally, each of the Board's four committees (the Audit Committee, the Compensation Committee and the two Special Nominating Committees) monitor and report to the Board those risks that fall within the scope of such committees' respective areas of oversight responsibility.
 For example, the full Board directly oversees strategic risks.
-The Special Nominating Committees directly oversee risk management relating to Director nominations and independence.
-The Compensation Committee directly oversees risk management relating to financial reporting, public disclosure and legal and regulatory compliance.
-The Audit Committee is also responsible for assessing the steps management has taken to monitor and control these risks and exposures and discussing guidelines and policies with respect to the Company's risk assessment and risk management.
+The Special Nominating Committees directly oversees risk management relating to Director nominations and independence.
+The Compensation Committee directly oversees risk management relating to employee compensation, including any risks of compensation programs encouraging excessive risk-taking.
+Finally, the Audit Committee directly oversees risk management relating to financial reporting, public disclosure and legal and regulatory compliance.
+The Audit Committee is also responsible for assessing the steps management.